xiaosuhu/midas-ai-in-research/docs/04_ethics_privacy.md

 AI should be used to enhance knowledge and societal good while minimizing risks of harm—to research participants, communities, or scientific credibility.

 ### **Human Oversight**
 Automated decision-making without human review can lead to errors, privacy violations, or unethical interpretations.
-Best practice is to position AI as an assistive tool, not an autonomous decision-maker (NIST AI RMF 2023).
+Best practice is to position AI as an assistive tool, not an autonomous decision-maker {cite}`NIST2023AI`.

 ---